 Implementing a few of these strategies not only shows customers that their business is appreciated, it reminds them of their purchases.

-Categories used in the water purification industry
+Categories used in the Water Purification Merchants industry

 The United States and other countries give Standard Industrial Classification (SIC) codes, which are four-digit numerical codes, to business establishments.
 These codes aim to identify the primary purpose of businesses.